ProxiBlue/NewRelic/README.md

             </core>
         </log>

-After this change you will find an entry for the ProxiBlue NewRelic Logger in the Firegentoo Logger list of available loggers, and you can then controll logging to newRelic via the Inchoo Logger system
+After this change you will find an entry for the ProxiBlue NewRelic Logger in the Firegento Logger list of available loggers, and you can then control logging to newRelic via the Firegento Logger system

 See our other modules: